Present Moment builds digital wellbeing through participatory, relational engagement.

 Resilient Communities invited small business owners to become hosts & co-designers of resilient networks in neighborhoods devastated by Superstorm Sandy.

-Present Moment convenes communities to deliberate and re-envision the ways tech interacts with our lives, communities, the planet, and other social and economic forces.
+Present Moment uses relational learning techniques to re-envision the ways tech interacts with our lives.

 This resilient tech game invites participants to set up a local area network and use it to simulate communication in a disaster.